chevillardf/mol_harvester/README.md

 # 🧪 mol_harvester

-**mol_harvester** is a scalable ETL pipeline for processing large-scale molecular data from SureChemBL patents, built using modern Apache data engineering tools.
+**mol_harvester** is a scalable ETL pipeline for processing large-scale molecular data from ChemBL, built using modern Apache data engineering tools.

 ---